 How to Choose?

 There are a few questions you need to ask yourself before making this big decision.
+Consider these questions as you decide what’s best for your situation.

 - What’s Your Schedule?